Browsing Tag

 Greetings!

-We met again in college Freshman year, when we had a class together but both of us were still dating others so we only talked.
-But the following fall, fate stepped in & we met in the doorway of a fraternity having a party.
+We met again in college Freshman year, when we both worked part-time at the same store.
+And when we had a class together.
+Both of us were dating others so we only talked.
+By the following fall, fate stepped in and we met in the doorway of a fraternity having a party.
 We immediately set a date for a date as both of us were free.
-It would be 4 & 1/2 years before we married.
+It would be 4+ years before we married.

-So as I said, we’ve been together for awhile but it’s gone by so fast.
-He has changed, I have changed but fortunately for us, we have changed together & have given each other the space & permission to change.
+So as I said, we’ve been together for a while but it’s gone by so fast.
+He has changed.
+I have changed.
+Fortunately for us, we have changed together and have given each other the space and permission to change.
 I think this is the trick.
-Not to hold so tightly to what has been but to allow for growth & change.
+Not to hold so tightly to what has been but to allow for growth and change.
 This isn’t always easy.
-Change can be frightening & feel unpredictable.
+Change can be frightening and feel unpredictable.
 It’s like stepping off a cliff, not knowing what if anything will be there under your foot.
-It requires trust, faith, hope, love & acceptance in yourself, the process & your partner.
-It requires that you let go of what has been & what could have been in the old paradigm.
+It requires trust, faith, hope, love and acceptance in yourself, the process and your partner.
+It requires that you let go of what has been and what could have been in the old paradigm.
 You have to trust that what you are letting go of no longer serves you both.
-You have to trust that what you are stepping into is best & will serve you both eventually, whether you can see that right away or not.
+You have to trust that what you are stepping into is best and will serve you both eventually, whether you can see that right away or not.

-While writing the vows for our wedding, I found the above poem & read it out loud during the ceremony.
-I’m not sure anyone could hear it though, through my tears & sobbing.
+While writing the vows for our wedding, I found the above poem and read it out loud during the ceremony.
+I’m not sure anyone could hear it though, through my sobbing.
 The poem was so meaningful for me because I could feel the truth of it.
 We also played “our song” which was “Longer” by Dan Fogelberg.
-The first time I heard this song on the radio, I was at work at a part time job during college.
+The first time I heard this song was on the radio when I was at work at a part time job during college.
 I told my best friend, there and then, that this song was going to be in my wedding.
 I didn’t even know at the time who I was going to marry but I knew that this was “our” song.

 Longer